Yuanrui-Mdt-Info/daspire-docs/docs/core-concepts.md

 | Sync mode | How should the data be replicated? |
 | Transformations | How should Daspire protocol messages (raw JSON blob) data be converted into other data representations? |

-**Connection sync modes**
+## Connection sync modes

 A sync mode governs how Daspire reads from a source and writes to a destination.
 Daspire provides different sync modes to account for various use cases.

-1. **Full Refresh | Overwrite:** Sync all records from the source and replace data in destination by overwriting it.
+* **Full Refresh | Overwrite:** Sync all records from the source and replace data in destination by overwriting it.

-1. **Full Refresh | Append:** Sync all records from the source and add them to the destination without deleting any data.
+* **Full Refresh | Append:** Sync all records from the source and add them to the destination without deleting any data.

-1. **Incremental Sync | Append:** Sync new records from the source and add them to the destination without deleting any data.
+* **Incremental Sync | Append:** Sync new records from the source and add them to the destination without deleting any data.

-1. **Incremental Sync | Deduped History:** Sync new records from the source and add them to the destination.
+* **Incremental Sync | Deduped History:** Sync new records from the source and add them to the destination.
 Also provides a de-duplicated view mirroring the state of the stream in the source.

-**Normalization**
+## Normalization

 Normalization is the process of structuring data from the source into a format appropriate for consumption in the destination.
 For example, when writing data from a nested, dynamically typed source like a JSON API to a relational destination like Postgres, normalization is the process which un-nests JSON from the source into a relational table format which uses the appropriate column types in the destination.

 Note that normalization is only relevant for the following relational database & warehouse destinations:

-1. BigQuery
+* BigQuery

-1. Snowflake
+* Snowflake

-1. Redshift
+* Redshift

-1. Postgres
+* Postgres

-1. Oracle
+* Oracle

-1. MySQL
+* MySQL

-1. MSSQL
+* MSSQL

 Other destinations do not support normalization as described in this section, though they may normalize data in a format that makes sense for them.
 For example, the S3 destination connector offers the option of writing JSON files in S3, but also offers the option of writing statically typed files such as Parquet or Avro.

 After a sync is complete, Daspire normalizes the data.
 When setting up a connection, you can choose one of the following normalization options:

-1. Raw data (no normalization): Daspire places the JSON blob version of your data in a table called \_airbyte\_raw\_\<stream name\>
+* Raw data (no normalization): Daspire places the JSON blob version of your data in a table called \_daspire\_raw\_\<stream name\>

-1. Basic Normalization: Daspire converts the raw JSON blob version of your data to the format of your destination. _Note: Not all destinations support normalization._
+* Basic Normalization: Daspire converts the raw JSON blob version of your data to the format of your destination. _Note: Not all destinations support normalization._